open-webrtc-toolkit/owt-server/doc/servermd/SIP.md

         net.core.wmem_default=16777216
         net.ipv4.udp_mem = 4096 87380 16777216

- - Now run the command /sbin/sysctl -p to activate the configuration, or just restart your Gateway machine.
+5. Now run command /sbin/sysctl -p to activate the new configuration, or just restart your gateway machine.

+6. You can run command "ulimit -a" to make sure the new setting in limits.conf is correct as you set.

-## 2.4 Install the General Gateway package {#SIPsection2_4}
+## 2.4 Install the gateway package {#SIPsection2_4}
-To install the gateway package, simply unpack the package on the server machine:
+For general gateway server on Ubuntu, do as following:

         tar xf CS_WebRTC_Gateway_SIP.<Version>.tgz
         cd Release-<Version>/

-## 2.5 Turn GPU-accelerated Gateway package {#SIPsection2_5}
+For GPU-accelerated gateway server on CentOS, do as following:

         tar xf CS_WebRTC_Gateway_SIP.<Version>.hw.tgz
         cd Release-<Version>/

-## 2.6 Launch the gateway server {#SIPsection2_6}
+## 2.5 Launch the gateway server {#SIPsection2_5}
 You can launch the gateway by itself, or you can launch the gateway and the sample Web application together.
 To launch both the gateway and the sample web application, use the start-all command as shown here: